Netlia/documentation/DeviceComunication/DeviceComunication.md

 If the device successfully receives a configuration or command message, it sends back an acknowledgement to the server.
 The format of the confirmation message sent by the device is described [here](#acknowledging-a-message-from-the-server).

-The device always sends the acknowledgement and receipt first and then processes the command, e.g. if the device receives a restart command, it sends the acknowledgement first and then restarts.
+The device always sends the acknowledgement of receipt first and then processes the command, e.g. if the device receives a restart command, it sends the acknowledgement first and then restarts.

 ## LoRa and NB-IoT